-Aeon Delight Vision 2025 does not represent a departure from the medium-term plan, which outlines three perspectives that are highly tactical in nature: IFM, Asia, and technology (next-generation facilities management).
-Vision 2025 fully encompasses these perspectives, but brings the focus back to Aeon Delight's management principle and converts the medium-term initiatives into management strategies, which include IFM, Asia, and technology as composing elements.
+The company announced Aeon Delight Vision 2025 ("Vision 2025") at the time it released its 1H FY02/19 earnings results.
+In the current medium-term plan, the company's views for the core themes of IFM, Asia, and technology (next-generation facilities management) were tactics-oriented in nature, whereas the Vision 2025 brings the focus back to Aeon Delight's management principle.
+In Vision 2025, the company remaps the initiatives under the medium-term plan into management strategies with IFM, Asia, and technology positioned as composing elements.
 The current medium-term plan reflects a consensus reached through three drawn-out discussion sessions led by President Hamada (who became president in May) and attended by all directors, including Chairman Nakayama (who formerly served as president).
 On October 1, 2018, the company pushed through structural reforms and personnel changes aimed at realizing Vision 2025 objectives, and clarified responsibilities for all directors.
 We understand the Board of Directors has been engaged in intense debates for hours, which exceed the originally scheduled meeting time.